GroupProject2020/Ovito/doc/python/introduction/data_manipulation.rst

     # Alternatively, modify just the z-component of each position vector:
     data.particles_.positions_[data.particles.selection != 0, 2] += 1

+For more information, please see also the documentation of the :py:class:`~ovito.data.Property` class.

 .. _adding_global_attributes:

 Adding global attributes